Mehmetali345Dev/website/README.md

 If you are want host on **paid or free services**.
 I recommend Vercel or Netlify.
 My app is hosted by [Vercel](https://vercel.com).

+# Special Thanks
+to [Eggsy](https://github.com/eggsy) and [Tarık Coşkun](https://github.com/tarikcoskun).
+I'm very inspired by them, and i used some of their code.